 The Worthy House originally aspired to be a multi-author blog, focused on long-form writing and discussion.
 While many of the writings have a political bent, this is not true for all, or required in any way.
 As it has developed, though, other than colloquies, the primary author and Maximum Leader is Charles.

 Regardless of authorship, you will generally not find here constant, quick musings about transitory political events of the day, except as they bear on larger matters, and you will rarely find writings intended merely to amuse.
-There will never be a Twitter feed on the blog (although writings are cross-posted to Twitter) or any connection of any sort to Snapchat.
+There will never be a Twitter feed on the blog (although writings are sometimes cross-posted to Twitter, or posted there by others) or any connection of any sort to Snapchat.
 Nor will there be cat pictures, memes, or ads.
-Charles does not need the pittance that larding up the site with ads would bring, and for the same reason, there is no Patreon or any other outside funding solicited or accepted.
+Charles does not need the pittance that larding up the site with ads would bring, and for the same reason, there is no outside funding solicited or accepted.
 Give your money to someone else worthwhile!

 1) Book Reviews.
 Normally done by one author, but can be done by two, or theoretically more. &Book reviews can be straightforward reviews, or jumping-off points for related (or semi-related) thoughts, or a combination of the two.